Tontine (card game): Deal

 Each player draws a card from the pack, face down, and whoever has the highest becomes the first dealer.
 If two or more tie, they draw another card until the one has the highest.
 Dealer shuffles the pack, offers it to the left for cutting and then deals one card, face down, to each player, beginning with the player to the right and ending with himself.
 Accidentally flipping a card does not matter and the dealer does not have to redeal.
-The dealer keeps the remainder in a pile, face down to his or her right as the talon.
+The dealer keeps the remainder in a pile, face down to their right as the talon.

 Play and payments

-First hand, the player to the right of the dealer, turns his or her card over, and depending on the type of card, pays or receives jetons from the pool or other players according to the table below.
+First hand, the player to the right of the dealer, turns their card over, and depending on the type of card, pays or receives jetons from the pool or other players according to the table below.
 Then the turn moves to the player to the right and so on in turn, the dealer going last.